 Cercospora leaf spot is caused by Cercospora kukuchii.
 This fungus overwinters in plant debris in soils and on seeds.
 High relative humidities, warm temperatures (around 22 to 26°C), wind and splashes of rain favor the spreading of the fungus onto the leaves and the development of the disease.
 Initial infections are often latent and do not appear visible until flowering or pod formation stages.
 The fungus gradually enters the pod and grows on the seeds, giving them the characteristic mottled purplish or brown colour.

 Sorry, we don't know of any alternative treatment against Cercospora kikuchii .
 Please get in touch with us in case you know of something that might help to fight this disease.
 Looking forward hearing from you.

 Always consider an integrated approach with preventive measures together with biological treatment if available.
 On lots with a high percentage of discolored seeds treat the seeds with fungicides.
 This may provide some control on the spreading of the disease.
-Consider applying foliar fungicides during early pod stages to prevent leaf blight and pod infections.
+Consider applying foliar fungicides (for example mancozeb) during early pod stages to prevent leaf blight and pod infections.

 Use certified pathogen-free seeds.,Tolerant varieties are available.,Rotate with nonhosts to limit the incidence.,Tillage and exposure to solar radiation and wind reduce the survival of these fungi on plant residues.,Remove plant debris after harvest and destroy them.